mikependon/RepoDB.NET/pages/getstarted/postgresql.md

 ```

 {: .note }
-> The [Insert](/operation/insert) method returns the value of primary column, while the [InsertAll](/operation/insertall) method returns the number of rows inserted.
+> The [Insert](/operation/insert) method returns the value of identity/primary column, while the [InsertAll](/operation/insertall) method returns the number of rows inserted.
 Both methods are automatically setting back the value of the primary property of the model if present.

 ## Querying a Record